 You are responsible for ensuring that you comply with any applicable copyright laws and regulations.

 We would be delighted to see our materials used more widely, and you are free to copy, distribute and transmit the material on the website under the following conditions:

-If you do wish to use any material from our website for any commercial or business purpose, you must write for permission to the Company Secretary at Naomi House, Stockbridge Road, Sutton Scotney, Winchester, Hampshire, SO21 3JE or email: email@example.com.
+If you do wish to use any material from our website for any commercial or business purpose, you must write for permission to the Communications Team at Naomi House, Stockbridge Road, Sutton Scotney, Winchester, Hampshire, SO21 3JE or email: email@example.com.
 Give us the full details of what you want to use and how you plan to use it, and we will get back to you as soon as possible.
 This especially includes, but is not limited to, videos and photographs of children, young adults and families.

 Any link to our website must comply with the following conditions: